benhoyt/benhoyt.github.com/writings/goawk.md

 Output from `print` or `printf` can be redirected to a file, appended to a file, or piped to a command: this is handled in `getOutputStream`.
 Input can come from stdin, a file, or be pipe from a command.

-*Functions* are implemented in [functions.go](https://github.com/benhoyt/goawk/blob/master/interp/functions.go), including both builtin and user-defined functions.
+*Functions* are implemented in [functions.go](https://github.com/benhoyt/goawk/blob/master/interp/functions.go), including builtin, user-defined, and native (Go-defined) functions.

 The `callBuiltin` method again uses a large switch statement to determine the AWK function we're calling, for example `split()` or `sqrt()`.
 The builtin `split` requires special handling because it takes a non-evaluated array parameter.
 Similarly `sub` and `gsub` actually take an "lvalue" parameter that's assigned to.
 For the rest of the functions, we evaluate the arguments first and perform the operation.